 - i.
-Presents a documented extended illness or injury on the part of the employee or the employee's immediate family member, and; - ii.
-The employee has pursued all avenues for long-term disability if the illness or injury is expected to last longer than six (6) months.
+Presents a documented extended illness or injury on the part of the employee, and; - ii.
+The employee has pursued all avenues for long-term disability if the illness or injury is expected to last longer than six (6) months. - iii.
+Donated leave from the sick bank is not available to be used for the care of others.